kc97ble/klofoto/README.md

 Backend is divided in two folders:

-* `klofoto-serverless-backend`: AWS Lambda functions

-* `klofoto-ml-engine`: Python scripts to stylize photos
+* `klofoto-ml-engine`: Deep learning engine

+* `klofoto-serverless-backend`: Cloud infrastructure

+### Deep learning engine

+To run `klofoto-ml-engine`, follow these steps:

+1. Launch a Deep Learning AMI

+2. Download `get_sqs.py` and `styleTransfer.py`

+3. Run command `source activate tensorflow_p36` to activate the virtual environment.

+4. Run `sqs message listener get_sqs.py`

+### Cloud infrastructure

-See `klofoto-serverless-backend/readme.md` for more details.
+See `klofoto-serverless-backend/readme.md` and the report for more details.